TheCSharpAcademy/CodeReviews.Console.SportsResults/SportsResults.wkktoria/README.md

 ## Setting up

 1. Set the appropriate values in `app.config`.

-2. You can also modify the time at which emails should be sent in `NotifierSerivce.cs`.
+The time when emails are sent can be changed in `NotifierSerivce.cs`.